DeSinister/BiteWise/README.md

-# BiteWise: Flask Dietary Assistant
+# BiteWise: AI Dietary Assistant

 A web-based dietary assistant that analyzes food products based on barcodes or uploaded images.
 It provides nutritional, health, and environmental scores, along with warnings based on the user's dietary profile.